dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Easy for end-user to deploy without IT support

-  - The [Documentation and support](#factor-documentation-support-and-maintenance) and [Installation requirements and processes](#factor-installation-requirements-and-processes) factors will help me think through the relative ease of deployment and use.
+  - The [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) and [Installation requirements and processes](#factor-installation-requirements-and-processes) factors will help me think through the relative ease of deployment and use.
 <br>

 - No monetary cost